 The Shark IC160UKT provided carpets with a fantastic surface clean.
 The finer stuff did get left behind, and it required a few more passes than I am used to as a corded vacuum owner, but it didn’t take very much time to grab all of the rooted debris.

-Lift away mode made the stairs so easy, and I was able to carry the body up the stairs as I cleaned.
+Powered Lift-away mode made the stairs so easy, and I was able to carry the body up the stairs as I cleaned.
 It did a good job, and worked faster than I expected it to as well.

 The powered lift away also meant I had flexible access to under my furniture and other tight places because the main floorhead could be used while in this particular format.